 A review of the Service's Tactical Wheeled Vehicle Strategies provides little information on how the Army and Marines plan to field JLTVs to operational units.
 Congress might wish to review the Service's fielding plans to insure that units involved in operations have access to JLTVs.
+In the Army's case, how many JLTVs the Army plans to procure to meet their LRV requirements might also be of interest to Congress.
 Another issue that Congress might want to examine is the fielding breakdown between Active and Reserve Component units in both services.